-There’s a commonly held notion that if your steak has turned partially brown or grey, it’s no good.
+There’s a commonly held notion that if your steak has turned partially brown or gray, it’s no good.
 Color change in raw beef may be caused by exposure to oxygen, and it’s not a big deal.
-A few spots of grey or brown are not always indicators that steak is bad.
+A few spots of gray or brown are not always indicators that steak is bad.

-However, if there is a LOT of brown or grey, it may be too late for this particular cut.
+However, if there is a LOT of brown or gray, it may be too late for this particular cut.
 Likewise, spots of green or yellow strongly suggest it’s best to bin it.